 For example, it will cost more energy to walk at an incline which makes it more effective for weight loss.

 Even a small incline between 1 and 5 percent could already have its benefits.
-If you want to challenge yourself, then it’s probably a good idea to choose a treadmill with an incline between 10 and 15 percent.
+If you want to challenge yourself, then it’s probably a good idea to choose a model with an incline between 10 and 15 percent.

 Just a few exercise programs are already enough to bring some variation in your usual training routine.
 A recreational walker or those who want to lose weight probably only need between 6 and 10 programs.